Comprehensive Guide to Spine Anatomy and Lower Back Problems

 Lamina

-Lamina are a pair of flat arched bones that form the roof of the spinal canal and provide support and protection to the spinal cord at the back.
+Are a pair of flat arched bones that form the roof of the spinal canal, and provide support and protection.

 Spinous processes

-These are the bony projections that arise at right angles to the midline of the lamina.
-These projections can be felt when touching the back.
+Are the bony projections that arise at right angles to the midline of the lamina, and can be felt when touching the back.

 Transverse processes

-These are bony protrusions located at the junction of the pedicle and lamina.
-They provide a place for the attachment of the back muscles.
+Are bony protrusions located at the junction of the pedicle and lamina, and are where the back muscles are attached

 Spinal canal